How to Install a Cut-In Electrical Box With Madison Straps

 If you're ready to run cables, it's usually easiest to feed the cables through the box opening, add clamps to the cables, and thread the cable ends into the box as you insert the box.
 Once the box is installed, use the cable ends to pull the threaded nipples of the clamps into the knockouts, then add the clamp nuts from inside the box.

 Insert the metal straps, one on each side of the box, with the longer end facing up, and slide the strap in past the back surface of the drywall.
 Then, slide the strap down until it is centered in the hole.
 Pull the strap outward so it is tight against the back of the drywall.

 Bend the Straps

 Fold over both tabs on each strap while simultaneously pulling outward on the tab and pushing inward on the box.
 Bend the tabs over the box edge, either by hand or with linesman pliers, than bend the tabs flush against the inner surface of the metal box with the pliers.
 Secure all four straps to complete the installation.
-Done correctly, the box should fit tightly into the opening with a minimum amount of wiggling.
+The box should fit tightly into the opening with a minimum amount of wiggling.